l3uddz/traktarr/README.md

   --no-search            Disable search when adding to Sonarr / Radarr.
   --run-now              Do a first run immediately without waiting.
   --no-notifications     Disable notifications.
+  --ignore-blacklist     Ignores the blacklist when running the command.
   --help                 Show this message and exit.
 ```